greena13/redux-and-the-rest/README.md

 Declarative, flexible Redux integration with RESTful APIs.

-## Stability and Maturity

-`redux-and-the-rest` is still under active development and is likely to change its functionality and API in the next few releases.

-This Readme is still being actively written.

 ## Feature overview

 * **DRY:** All of the boilerplate code usually required to use Redux is abstracted away into a succinct DSL inspired by the Ruby on Rails framework.